Infinite (film): Music

 Harry Gregson-Williams, who worked with director Antoine Fuqua on his previous films, composed the film score.
 Paramount Music & La-La Land Records has released the soundtrack.

+Track listing

 Release

 Infinite was originally scheduled for a theatrical release on August 7, 2020, but was delayed to May 28, 2021, due to the COVID-19 pandemic.
 It was delayed again to September 24, 2021, when A Quiet Place Part II was moved to the May slot.
 On May 6, 2021, Paramount cancelled Infinite's theatrical release, and instead digitally released it via Paramount+ on June 10, 2021.
 In countries where Paramount+ isn't available as a streaming service, the film was released through ViacomCBS-owned SVOD services Paramount Play and Paramount+ on August 23, 2021.
-The film was released on Blu-ray and DVD on May 17, 2022, by Paramount Home Entertainment, mostly for customers who are not subscribers to Paramount+.
+The film was released on Blu-ray and DVD on May 17, 2022, by Paramount Home Entertainment.